thom4parisot/thom4.net/source/_posts/2016/http-reverse-proxy.md

 # Configuring ProxyPass

-The configuration of a reverse mainly relies on a declaration of `ProxyPass` for each path (and its descendants) you would like to host elsewhere:
+The configuration of a reverse mainly relies on a declaration of Apache `ProxyPass` for each path (and its descendants) we would like to host elsewhere:

 ```
 <VirtualHost *>